vault27/Foundation/paloalto.md

 - Import cert for GUI manegement to Global Template
 - Configure TLS profile for GUI management with this cert in Global Template
 - Install all Stacks during the night
+- In MGMT cert put to SAN field all firewall hostnames and IPs
+- Everytime you add new firewall add new IP and hostname and regenerate cert and push it to firewalls and reconfigure TLS profile

 **Overrides**